minz328/minz328.github.io/_pages/cv.md

 Work experience
 ==========
-Graduate Research Assistant  2023 -- Present
+* Graduate Research Assistant in University of Nebraska-Lincoln, 2023-Present
-Research on federated learning in edge computing for autonomous driving and vehicular networks Research on AI/ML in Open RAN, e.g., safe and robust deep reinforcement learning
+  * Research on federated learning in edge computing for autonomous driving and vehicular networks
+  * Research on AI/ML in Open RAN, e.g., safe and robust deep reinforcement learning

 Honors and Rewards
 ==========